2.2 Quadratic Functions

 There is an alternate way to write the equation of a quadratic function using the technique of completing the square which you learned in algebra.

-The expression on the right is now a perfect square--the square of ( x - 2 ).
+The expression on the right is now a perfect square--the square of \(( x - 2 )\).
+Following this process will always result in a perfect square on the right side of the equation.

 Exercise 2.2.7